 Typos, grammatical and spelling mistakes, poor word choices, and punctuation errors send a message that you are careless

-Make sure you recent work history includes the skills this job requires, if you have them and major accomplishments
+Make sure your recent work history includes the skills this job requires if you have them and major accomplishments

 Resume Mistakes – Managers Comments

 Are you senior level? – The resume does not appear to come across as a senior. – I have seen so many profiles with statements like “Configured Planning Strategies and assigned MRP Group to Strategy Group”.

-These are low level tasks that is not worth talking about.
+These are low-level tasks that are not worth talking about.

 Before sending your resume, remove all low-level task.
 Replace responsible for with major accomplishments.
 This will get you more interviews.

 COMMON RESUME MISTAKES – Check your resume for these mistakes:

 A space before a comma or period.
 Should be a space after a comma or period, not before.
 E.g. AR, AP, GL, FA.
 E.g. Word.
 Next word.